Luk-kar/Resize-Elements-PS-toolset/README.md

 </br>This is small plugin to automate repetetive and boring tasks connected with UI elements</br>
 </div>
 <div align="center"><i>
+Important!
 Tested and created for Photshop CS6 64bit Version: 13.0 on Windows 10</br></br>
 </i></div>

 ## Getting Started 💡